-- Boot Option: if present, disable Secure Boot.
-OpenVMS requires UEFI or EFI (BIOS is not supported) - Console Communication: serial port using a raw TCP connection for VMWare and Virtual Box, or virsh for KVM VMs.
+- O Disable Secure Boot (if present). - Enable UEFI or EFI (BIOS is not supported). - Console Communication: serial port using a raw TCP connection for VMWare and Virtual Box, or virsh for KVM VMs.

 Currently, only COM1 serial port is supported.